NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 27 April 2022 | CDISC EU Interchange
 31 March 2022 | CDISC Open Source Alliance (COSA) Spotlight 15-19 November 2021 | PHUSE EU Connect

 ## OpenStudyBuilder Q&A (virtual)

+(07 November 2022 - 15:00-16:00 CET, virtual event)

+**Join the open Q&A session to ask and discuss anything about the OpenStudyBuilder**

+We had great talks similar to the first Q&A session.
+We had quick demonstration of various aspects of the OpenStudyBuilder and many discussions.

+## CDISC US Interchange (Austin, Texas)

+(26-27 October 2022, live event in Austin, TX)

+**Concept-based standards in OpenStudyBuilder supporting structured protocol content and submission deliverables**

+(27th October 2022 - Session 5: Track B - Trial Design - 8:30 - 9:00CT)

+by Mikkel Traun, Novo Nordisk A/S

+OpenStudyBuilder is developed as an outcome of the CDISC 360 project and as a Digital Data Flow (DDF) compliant solution.
+The vision is to make metadata driven study specifications based on concept-based standards to be applied in protocol development, downstream system setup and SDTM submission deliverables.

+The solution includes an MDR component for managing versioned external and sponsor-defined data standards as concept based end-to-end standards linked from protocol specification, data collection to submission datasets.
+This presentation will focus on how we define and apply the concept based data standards.

+OpenStudyBuilder is currently being developed by Novo Nordisk in collaboration with vendors.
+Our ambition is to share the solution as open source under COSA and thereby contribute to improvement of tools supporting digitalisation in clinical development.

+Slides including demonstration pictures are available [here](./presentations/2022-10-27-OpenStudyBuilderWithDemo-CDISC-US-Interchange.pdf){target=_blank}.

+**CDISC Open Source Alliance Booth / COSA Booth**

+There had be a high interest in demonstration and talks at the COSA booth around the OpenStudyBuilder.
+The next interchange will also have a booth and a time schedule, so use further chances for live demonstrations and direct talks!

+## OpenStudyBuilder Q&A (virtual)